pocomane/MiSTer_Batch_Control/Readme.md

 ```

 This will load the default core associated to the `SYSTEM`, then it will load
 the rom passed as argument.
-The supported systems can be retrieved running
+The supported systems can be retrieved with the
-`mbc` without arguments.
+`list_core` command.

 ## Command load_all_as